-Industry statistics indicate that 30% of emails addresses are changed every year, and that leaves any email database that has not been updated recently or any new email addresses that have not been validated prior to an email campaign, susceptible to all the common hazards inherent in sending undeliverable emails; spam trap hits, blocked emails, a downgrade of your company’s email reputation with the ISPs and even being blacklisted.
+Industry statistics indicate that 30% of emails addresses are changed every year.
+Email data hygiene validation will fix an email database that has not been updated recently.
+If email hygiene validation is not done any new email addresses that have not been validated prior to an email campaign will be susceptible to all the common hazards inherent in sending.
+This includes but is not limited to undeliverable emails; spam trap hits, blocked emails, a downgrade of your company’s email reputation with the ISPs and even being blacklisted.

 Levels of Validation

 Level One – Checks for general syntax and spelling errors, plus invalid domains and other format issues.

 - Ensure the address syntax conforms to RFC922 and other industry syntax standards.

 - Confirm that the upper and lower domains and associated MX (mail exchanger) records are valid and can accept mail.

 - Ensure email address meets ISP-specific requirements.